tilde-nlp/tilde-translation-dotnet/README.md

 # Tilde translation .NET library

-[Tilde MT](https://tilde.com) is a translation platform for instant, fluent, and secure text, document.
+[Tilde MT](https://tilde.com) is a translation platform for instant, fluent, and secure text, document translation.

 This .NET library provides a robust and user-friendly interface for integrating machine translation capabilities into your .NET applications.
 Powered by advanced neural machine translation models, it enables seamless translation of text between multiple languages.